If you’re still working past the age of 65, should you switch to Medicare?

 - High deductible

 The average premium for a single employee’s group plan is $575 per month (according to the Kaiser Family Foundation).
 It’s common to see deductibles of $1,500+, and copayments can cost you an average of $30 per visit.
 Factor in coinsurance, which is usually 20%, and you’re shelling out quite a bit to be on your employer’s group plan.

 The exception here would be if your employer aids in these costs.
 Perhaps you don’t have to pay a monthly premium, which only leaves you responsible for the deductible and copayments.

 Even then, these costs add up, so it can be to your advantage to take a look at the costs involved with Medicare and a Medigap plan.

 Costs of Medicare

 Medicare Part A is free.
-Part B costs $135.50 per month for the majority of Americans (it costs more if your income is a higher tier).
+In 2023, Part B costs $164.90 per month for the majority of Americans (it costs more if your income is a higher tier).

-If you choose Medigap Plan F, you won’t pay any deductibles or coinsurance associated with Medicare, but you will have a monthly premium.
+If you choose Medigap Plan G, you won’t pay any coinsurance associated with Medicare, but you will have a monthly premium and a small deductible.
 This premium varies depending on a variety of personal factors.

-When you compare a group plan versus Medicare with a Medigap plan, you can see that in many cases, it makes sense to switch, even if you’re 65 and still working.
+When you compare a group plan versus Medicare with a Medigap plan, in many cases, it makes sense to switch, even if you’re 65 and still working.

 You still need to add in a prescription drug plan, and that cost will vary depending on what your current prescriptions are.
 The average nationwide monthly premium is $32.74, but you still have a deductible, copayments, and coinsurance.
 To calculate exactly what your plan would cost, you can run a cost comparison on Medicare.gov.
 We have put together a cheat sheet with screenshots and tips if you need extra guidance.